hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

 </code></pre>

-You can now log out, open a new terminal/shell on your local machine and reconnect to the , and you should not get these warnings anymore.
+You can now log out, open a new terminal/shell on your local machine and reconnect to the login node, and you should not get these warnings anymore.
 {% endif %}

 ## Transfer Files to/from the HPC